matomo-org/plugin-Bandwidth/README.md

 It also enriches varies reports such as `Actions.get`, `Actions.getPageUrls`, `Actions.getPageTitles` and `Actions.getDownloads`.
 For example it adds columns such as `avg_bandwidth`, `sum_bandwidth`, `min_bandwidth`, `max_bandwidth` to each page view.

+__Why are the bandwidth columns are not displayed in the UI?__

+Make sure the Bandwidth plugin is activated by going to `Administration => Plugins`.
+Also the bandwidth columns are not displayed if no bandwidth was tracked in the current selected month.

 ## Changelog

 0.1.0 Initial Release